zhongzf/edk2-cs/README.md

 ## How to use

-- Plese follow instructions in [ZeroSharp](https://github.com/MichalStrehovsky/zerosharp/tree/master/efi-no-runtime).
+- Please follow instructions in [ZeroSharp](https://github.com/MichalStrehovsky/zerosharp/tree/master/efi-no-runtime).